rausth/2023-MarktIA/README.md

 2. Launch the front-end application using the specified command or script.

-3. Access Marktia Services Marketplace through your web browser at the provided URL.
+3. Access Marktia through your web browser at the provided URL.

 4. Explore the marketplace features, search for services, book appointments, make payments, and provide feedback through reviews and ratings.